You’re Not Broken: Finding Power in Your Own Design

 The ostrich teaches us that wisdom isn’t always intellectual, and strength isn’t always visible.

-You may not be the fastest thinker or the loudest voice in the room.
-You may take longer to understand, to heal, to create.
-But when your moment comes, you move with a depth that only self-awareness can produce.
+You might not be the fastest thinker or the loudest voice in the room.
+You may take longer to understand, heal, or create.
+But when your moment arrives, you move with a depth that only self-awareness can bring.

 The world measures performance.
 God—or the quiet intelligence of life—measures purpose.

 You were never meant to be everything to everyone.
-You were meant to be yourself, fully.
+You were meant to be fully yourself.

-• What part of yourself have you tried to suppress because it doesn’t fit the world’s pace or expectations?
+– What part of yourself have you tried to suppress because it doesn’t match the world’s pace or expectations?

-• When do you feel most in alignment with who you truly are?
+– When do you feel most in sync with who you truly are?

 Call to Action

-If this reflection resonates, share it with someone who’s learning to embrace their difference.
-Follow Ms. Normal for more conversations about authenticity, growth, and living with intention.
+If this reflection resonates, share it with someone learning to embrace their differences.
+Follow Ms. Normal for more conversations about authenticity, growth, and living intentionally.

 Share this post